storj/storj/docs/blueprints/linux-setup.md

 - write a Linux installation and auto-update contributor guide

 ### Repository
-- serve the package using reprepro
+- Create a dockerfile that serves the package using reprepro
     - https://wiki.debian.org/DebianRepository/SetupWithReprepro
-    - or use an already existing docker image (like https://github.com/bbinet/docker-reprepro)

 ### RPM
 - Generate a script to gather user input: https://superuser.com/questions/408852/is-it-possible-to-get-users-input-during-installation-of-rpm